1999 South Dakota Learjet 35 crash: First interception

-About 14:54 UTC (now 09:54 CDT in the Central Time zone), Colonel Olson, a United States Air Force (USAF) F-16 test pilot from the 40th Flight Test Squadron at Eglin Air Force Base in western Florida, who happened to be in the air nearby, was directed by controllers to intercept N47BA.
+About 14:54 UTC (now 09:54 CDT in the Central Time zone), Colonel Kent Olson, a United States Air Force (USAF) F-16 test pilot from the 40th Flight Test Squadron at Eglin Air Force Base in western Florida, who happened to be in the air nearby, was directed by controllers to intercept N47BA.
 When the fighter was about 2000 ft from the Learjet, at an altitude of about 46400 ft, Olson made two radio calls to N47BA, but did not receive a response.
 The F-16 pilot made a visual inspection of the Lear, finding no visible damage to the airplane.
 Both engines were running and the plane's red, rotating anti-collision beacon was on, which is standard operation for aircraft in flight.

 Olson could not see inside the passenger section of the airplane, because the windows seemed to be dark.
 He stated that the entire right cockpit windshield was opaque, as if condensation or ice covered the inside.
 He indicated that the left cockpit windshield was opaque, although several sections of the center of the windshield seemed to be only thinly covered by condensation or ice.
 A small rectangular section of the windshield was clear, with only a small section of the glare shield visible through this area.
 He did not see any flight control movement.
 At about 15:12 UTC, Olson concluded his inspection of N47BA and broke formation, proceeding to Scott Air Force Base in southwestern Illinois.

 Second interception

 At 16:13 UTC, almost three hours into the flight of the unresponsive Learjet, two F-16s from the 138th Fighter Wing of the Oklahoma Air National Guard, flying under the call-sign "TULSA 13 flight," were directed by the Minneapolis ARTCC to intercept the Learjet.
 The TULSA 13 lead pilot reported that he could not see any movement in the cockpit, that the windshield was dark and that he could not tell if the windshield was iced.
 A few minutes later, a TULSA 13 pilot reported, "We're not seeing anything inside, could be just a dark cockpit though... he is not reacting, moving or anything like that he should be able to have seen us by now."
 At 16:39 UTC, TULSA 13 left to rendezvous with a tanker for refueling.

-The aircraft reached a maximum altitude of 48900 ft.